Michigan Integrative Health Expands Stem Cell Therapy Services to Welcome Canadian Patients

-Detroit, MI, Feb.
-02, 2026 (GLOBE NEWSWIRE) -- Michigan Integrative Health Stem Cells, a leading provider of stem cell therapy and regenerative medicine in Shelby Township, Michigan, announces the expansion of its service area to welcome patients from Southwestern Ontario, Canada.
+DETROIT, Feb.
+03, 2026 (GLOBE NEWSWIRE) -- Michigan Integrative Health Stem Cells, a leading provider of stem cell therapy and regenerative medicine in Shelby Township, Michigan, announces the expansion of its service area to welcome patients from Southwestern Ontario, Canada.
 The clinic now actively serves individuals traveling from Windsor, Sarnia, Chatham, London, and Kitchener and more, who are seeking drug-free, non-surgical solutions for chronic pain and complex health conditions.

 Located just minutes from the U.S.-Canada border, Michigan Integrative Health offers Canadian residents convenient access to advanced regenerative treatments that may be limited or unavailable in their home communities.
 The clinic's proximity to major Canadian population centers makes it an accessible destination for those seeking alternatives to traditional pain management approaches.